Providence Medical Research Center

-Located at Sacred Heart Medical Center & Children’s Hospital, our center is the only physician-led comprehensive medical research center in the Inland Northwest.
+Located on the Sacred Heart Medical Center & Children’s Hospital campus, our center is the only physician-led comprehensive medical research center in the Inland Northwest.
 We coordinate a diverse spectrum of research studies via federally funded programs and industry-sponsored drug and device trials.

 Providence Medical Research Center allows Pacific Northwest residents to have access to the latest advances in medical research through Providence-affiliated clinicians and physician investigators.
-These providers’ specialties include heart and vascular diseases, kidney disease, diabetes, high blood pressure, nutrition, bowel disease, cancer and more.
+These providers’ specialties include heart and vascular diseases, kidney disease, diabetes, high blood pressure, nutrition, bowel disease, cancer, neurological conditions, and more.

 Our work supports the mission of Providence by advancing knowledge essential to improving care for all – especially the poor and the vulnerable.

 If your research will take place in any of the following Providence health care facilities, your first step is to complete the intake form below.
 Our staff will contact you with the next steps.

 - Providence Sacred Heart Medical Center & Children’s Hospital

 - Providence St. Joseph’s Hospital

 We employ a centralized research administration model to support and oversee the core clinical research activities at Providence Sacred Heart Medical Center & Children’s Hospital, Providence Holy Family Hospital, and Providence St. Luke’s Rehabilitation Medical Center in Spokane, WA.

 We also provide regulatory assistance, including preparation and submission of materials for review by the institutional review board.

 - Provide certified research coordinators to assist in trial management